-The LM2594/LM2594HV is available in two packages, an 8-pin through hole DIP (N) and an 8-pin surface mount SO-8 (M).
+The LM2597/LM2597HV is available in two packages, an 8-pin through hole DIP (N) and an 8-pin surface mount SO-8 (M).
 Both packages are molded plastic with a copper lead frame.
-When the package is soldered to the PC board, the copper and the board are the heat sink for the LM2594 and the other heat producing components.
+When the package is soldered to the PC board, the copper and the board are the heat sink for the LM2597 and the other heat producing components.

-For best thermal performance, wide copper traces should be used and all ground and unused pins should be soldered to generous amounts of printed circuit board copper, such as a ground plane (one exception to this is the output (switch) pin, which should not have large areas of copper).
+For best thermal performance, wide copper traces should be used.
+Pins should be soldered to generous amounts of printed circuit board copper, (one exception to this is the output (switch) pin, which should not have large areas of copper).
 Large areas of copper provide the best transfer of heat (lower thermal resistance) to the surrounding air, and even double-sided or multilayer boards provide a better heat path to the surrounding air.
 Unless power levels are small, sockets are not recommended because of the added thermal resistance it adds and the resultant higher junction temperatures.